WINTER ROAD CONDITIONS

 COST OF SERVICE

-Due to additional wear & tear on our vehicle, longer drive times & use of chains etc there is a Special Winter Price list for all our services, except East Coast of Tasmania where we offer special budget rates to places such as Freycinet, Bay of Fires, Douglas Apsley etc. (please see attached price lists)
+Due to additional wear & tear on our vehicle, longer drive times & use of chains etc there is a Special Winter Price list for all our services, except East Coast of Tasmania where we offer special budget rates to places such as Freycinet, Bay of Fires, Douglas Apsley, Maria Island etc. (ask for price lists)

-Please also note that should we have to divert via another route to take you to your destination due to closed roads or expected dangerous conditions, this may involve up to 100 km extra.
-If this was the case we would need to add a surcharge to the journey due to the extra driver time & fuel.
-This would be based on $1.00 per km over and above the normal kilometre distance. i.e 100 extra km = $100.00 split between the number of passengers being carried.
+Please also note, that should we have to divert via another route to take you to your destination due to closed roads or expected dangerous conditions, this may involve up to 120 km extra.
+If this was the case, we would need to add a surcharge to the journey due to the extra driver time & fuel.

 The drive time for this routing, even under good road conditions, would be 4.5 hours in each direction.

 Important Note – winter pickups at Lake St.Clair (If applicable)

 TRAVELLING ONWARD TO HOBART